onlyjazz/flask-docs/docs/apiflows.md

 *Pre-requisites:*
-In order to insert data you wil have already created the Study, Site, Event and Form (CRF) entities in the Flask data model:
+In order to insert data you will have already created the Study, Site, Event and Form (CRF) entities in the Flask data model:

 1. When you have ePRO (electronic patient reported outcomes), then the user credentials you pass to the API will be for the patient.
 When a site coordinator screens a patient, the Add Subject page automatically sends a Welcome email to the patient.
 The patient then clicks and sets a password.
 (Alternatively you can enable the patient to authenticate with their Google account)

 2. When you design a Form (CRF), the items in the Form map 1:1 to the data items that you want to save from your app.

 *Application flow*